AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

   **Note**: When we look at specific examples of scheduling algorithms, as we did here, you'll see a precise number listed under "CPU time" in the accompanying table.
 In practice, the best we can do is to predict how much time a process is going to use; we can't know a process's expected CPU time for certain.
 {% endaside %}

-### Shortest Job First (NP), aka Shortest Job Next
+### Shortest Job First/Next

-In this algorithm, when deciding which process to run next, we pick the one whose estimated total duration is the lowest among all processes currently in the queue; we then allow that process to run to completion without any preemption.
+In this non-preemptive algorithm, when deciding which process to run next, we pick the one whose estimated total duration is the lowest among all processes currently in the queue; we then allow that process to run to completion without any preemption.

 If all jobs arrive at the same time, then this algorithm is always optimal in terms of mean turnaround time.
 This is because we're able to minimize the amount of idle CPU time across the board by picking an *optimal sequence of execution* for processes.